 Looks at the current policy on uprating the State Pension and Pension CreditJump to full report >>

-The State Pension for people reaching State Pension age before 6 April 2016 has different elements.
-The basic State Pension (based on a person’s National Insurance contribution record) and the additional State Pension (which is partly earnings-related).
+The State Pension for people who reached State Pension age (SPA) before 6 April 2016 has two main elements.
+The basic State Pension (bSP), based on a person’s National Insurance contribution record, and the additional State Pension, which is partly earnings-related.
 Different uprating arrangements apply to each:

 A new State Pension (nSP) was introduced from 6 April 2016 for people reaching SPA from that date.
 Its starting rate was £155.65pw in 2016/17 (SI 2016/227).

 The legislation requires the nSP to be uprated at least in line with earnings (Pensions Act 2014, Sch 12 (19)).
 However, the Government is committed to applying the triple lock, at least until 2020 (HC Deb 23 November 2016 c906).
 In April 2017, it is to rise to £159.55 pw (HCWS287, 28 November 2016).